dmenisdev/portfolio-website/readme.md

 npm install --save-dev ejs
 ```

+# How to use

-# Run development
+## Run in development
 Terminal session:
 ```
 npm run dev
 ```

-# Deployment
+## Deployment
+Generate files for production in folder `dist`.

 Terminal session:
 ```
 npm run build
 ```

-# Preview production
+## Preview production
 Terminal session:
 ```
 npm run preview
 ```

-# Generate work cards
-Edit `data.json` file.
+## Update content
+Data for the `work-cards` is stored in the `./ejs/data.json` file.
+To update the content of the portfolio website edit the `data.json` file.

 The `image` field contains the image path WITHOUT the file extension!
 For each image there must be a `jpg` and `avif` image in the folder `./scr/public`.
+Images must have an aspect ration of 3:2.

+After the update use the `ejs` command to update the index.html file.

 Terminal session:
 ```
 npx ejs ./ejs/templates/work-cards.ejs -f ./ejs/data.json -o ./src/index.html
 ```

-## Tips & Recommendations
-1. Keep image files under 50Kb.
-2. Use [Squoosh](https://squoosh.app/) to optimize the image file size.
-3. Resize or crop images with [iloveimg](https://www.iloveimg.com/).

-# Design
+# Design guide
-Images for the projects and work experiences must have an aspect ration of 3:2.
-It automatically switched to dark mode depending on your local system settings.
+Webpage automatically switched to dark mode depending on your local system settings.

 # Tips and Recommendations
 1. If you use VSCode install this [EJS support plugin](https://marketplace.visualstudio.com/items/?itemName=DigitalBrainstem.javascript-ejs-support) for the EJS templates.
+2. Keep image files under 50Kb.
+3. Use [Squoosh](https://squoosh.app/) to optimize the image file size.
+4. Resize or crop images with [iloveimg](https://www.iloveimg.com/).
+5. For easy JSON editing check out the [JSON editor online](https://jsoneditoronline.org/).